Stocks Mixed as Investors Wait for Trade Progress

 New Commerce Department data showed that demand for long-lasting goods produced by U.S. factories decreased in May for the third time in four months, underscoring a broader slowdown in U.S. manufacturing.
 Expectations that a weakening economy would spur the Fed to cut rates have driven stocks higher over the past months.

-Bitcoin extended its meteoric rise, rising above $13,000 for the first time since January 2018.
+Bitcoin extended its rise, moving above $13,000 for the first time since January 2018.
 The cryptocurrency has rallied since Facebook said last week it planned to launch its own digital currency.
-Bitcoin was recently trading at $13,641.92, more than triple its price at the start of the year.
+Bitcoin was trading at $12,795.98 late Wednesday afternoon, down from its intraday highs but still up 12% from the day before.

 Gold fell 0.2% to $1,411.60 a troy ounce, reversing a four-day rally that had lifted the price of the precious metal to its highest level since 2013.

 Elsewhere, the Stoxx Europe 600 fell 0.3%.
-Asian markets were slightly lower or close to flat, with Japan's Nikkei posting the largest decline of 0.5%.
+Asian markets were slightly lower or close to flat, with Japan's Nikkei posting the largest decline, at 0.5%.

 Will Horner contributed to this article